-Vulnerability Summary: In general, Bristol's exposure to damages caused by a hazardous material spill closely mirrors other Vermont communities.
-Nearly 10% of structures in town could be impacted by a facility release of hazardous materials, and hazardous materials are frequently transported along Rte.
-116 and Rte.
-17 through town.
-Unfortunately, trained and equipped response teams are located at least 45 minutes away in Chittenden County and clean-up contractors are not even that close.
+Vulnerability Summary: In general, Bristol's exposure to damages caused by a hazardous materials spill closely mirrors other Vermont communities.
+Unfortunately, the availability of trained and equipped response teams are located at least 45 minutes away in Chittenden County and clean-up contractors are not even that close.
 The committee scored this hazard at 3 HIGH PRIORITY which reflects these realities.
 Though Bristol maintains the training of its fire department at the required levels, the lack of nearby resources for a large spill are outside of the capacity of any department in the region.
 Committee concerns for the impacts a spill and subsequent fire and/or environmental issues largely and rightly drives this level of concern.